sanirasheed/SamTheTrader/docs/source/deep_learning.rst

         make
         make install

-    If any permission errors are encountered, try appending sudo in front of each command (e.g. sudo make instead of make).
+    If any permission errors are encountered, try appending :python:`sudo` in front of each command (e.g. :python:`sudo make` instead of :python:`make`).

 `vcpkg`_
 ^^^^
     vcpkg makes managing external libraries easy.
-A comprehensive installation guide can be found here.
+A comprehensive installation guide can be found`here`_.
 Alternatively, paste the lines below into your terminal::

         cd ~
         git clone https://github.com/microsoft/vcpkg
         ./vcpkg/bootstrap-vcpkg.sh
-    If any permission errors are encountered, try appending sudo in front of each command (e.g. sudo make instead of make)
+    If any permission errors are encountered, try appending :python:`sudo` in front of each command (e.g. :python:`sudo make` instead of :python:`make`).

 `LibTorch (PyTorch)`_
 ^^^^
     PyTorch provides deep learning functionality.
-A comprehensive installation guide can be found here.
-Alternatively, paste the lines below into your terminal::
+A comprehensive installation guide can be found `here.`_ Alternatively, paste the lines below into your terminal::

         cd ~
         wget https://download.pytorch.org/libtorch/nightly/cpu/libtorch-shared-with-deps-latest.zip
         unzip libtorch-shared-with-deps-latest.zip
-    If any permission errors are encountered, try appending :python:`sudo` in front of each command (e.g. sudo make instead of make).
+    If any permission errors are encountered, try appending :python:`sudo` in front of each command (e.g. :python:`sudo make` instead of :python:`make`).

 Setting up Deep Learning
 ^^^^
     Before getting started, it should be known that this library has been primarily tested and built in a Linux environment, so directly building on a Windows system is inadvisable.
-If you are using Windows, it's best to use WSL (Version 2).
+If you are using Windows, it's best to use `WSL (Version 2)`_.

     To begin, clone the repo and enter it::

         git clone https://github.com/ava6969/deep_learning.git